 Foundation 1 is sometimes also called nursery.
 We offer morning or afternoon places for Foundation 1 children.

-Our teacher in the Nursery (FS1) is Mrs Clark and our teaching assistant is Mrs Evans
+Our Foundation 1 teacher is Mrs Clark and the teaching assistant is Mrs Evans.

-Our teacher in Class 2 (FS2) is Miss Kenny and our teaching assistant is Miss Clark.
+Our teacher in Class 2 is Miss Abrahams.

-Our teacher in Class 3 (FS2) is Mr Brehaut and our teaching assistant is Miss Chettle.
+Our teacher in Class 3 is Miss Moran.

-Our Early Years Foundation Stage (EYFS) lead is Mrs Hoodless
+Our Early Years Foundation Stage (EYFS) lead is Mrs Hickman